The Commission’s proposals

-The new way of working will also entail
+Benefits of the new way of working

 Knowledge and innovation are essential for a smart, resilient and sustainable agricultural sector.
 The CAP of the future will both encourage increased investment in research and innovation and enable farmers and rural communities to benefit from it.